DragonFoxCollective/SBEPIS-docs/Index/Combat/Combat.md

+This page is a Work In Progress and needs to be expanded on.
+Major aspects of this note are outdated and missing important context. #WIP #Outdated

 A generated event involving at least one aggressor, one target, and a combat goal.
 Combat participation is optional.
 Combat will begin when initiated by a single party, and [[#Teams and Combatants|combatants]] involved will be assigned depending on various traits.
 Combat will not be restricted to [[Event Chunk|Event Chunks]], but will aim to fit within them.
 When an entity becomes aware of an aggressor, they will be prompted to [[#Strife]] or [[#Abscond]].

 [[The Fray]] will inform how combat is approached by setting the pace and difficulty of a battle.
 Enemies will tend to attack on [[Beat]], although they may have different [[Tempo|Tempos]]. [[#Swarmers]] will adjust the Tempo according to factional relationships. [[#Commanders]] can set the Tempo for the Swarmers they lead, such as Waltz Time or Common Time.